 Realising how charities and third sector organisations were facing stiff financial challenges in the current climate, we decided to help by setting up our Community Film Unit.

 The model is simple: we train young creatives by teaching them practical skills at our film academy.
 Once they reach a certain skill level, we begin employing them for our Community Film Unit productions.
+Telephone us to find out more 020 3757 7236.

 Good for them: The young people get real, paid opportunities working on professional projects.